Matthew Fontaine Maury: Death and burial

 He died at home in Lexington at 12:40 pm on Saturday, February 1, 1873.
-He was exhausted from traveling throughout the nation while he was giving speeches promoting land meteorology.
-His eldest son, Major Richard Launcelot Maury, and son-in-law, Major Spottswood Wellford Corbin, attended him.
+He was exhausted from traveling throughout the nation, giving speeches promoting land meteorology.
+His eldest son, Major Richard Launcelot Maury, and son-in-law, Major Spottswood Wellford Corbin, attended him at the time.
 Maury asked his daughters and wife to leave the room.
-His last words to be recorded verbatim were "all's well," a nautical expression telling of calm conditions at sea.
+His last words, recorded verbatim, were "all's well," a nautical expression meaning calm conditions at sea.

 His body was placed on display in the Virginia Military Institute library.
-Maury was initially buried in the Gilham family vault in Lexington's cemetery, across from Stonewall Jackson, until, after some delay into the following year, his remains were taken through Goshen Pass to Richmond, Virginia.
-He was reburied between Presidents James Monroe and John Tyler in Hollywood Cemetery in Richmond, Virginia.
+Maury was initially buried in the Gilham family vault in Lexington's cemetery, across from Stonewall Jackson, until, after some delay, his remains were taken through Goshen Pass to Richmond, Virginia the following year He was reburied between Presidents James Monroe and John Tyler in Hollywood Cemetery in Richmond, Virginia.

 Legacy

 After decades of national and international work, Maury received fame and honors, including being knighted by several nations and given medals with precious gems as well as a collection of all medals struck by Pope Pius IX during his pontificate, a book dedication and more from Father Angelo Secchi, who was a student of Maury from 1848 to 1849 in the United States Naval Observatory.
 The two remained lifelong friends.
 Other religious friends of Maury included James Hervey Otey, his former teacher who, before 1857, worked with Bishop Leonidas Polk on the construction of the University of the South in Tennessee.
-While visiting there, Maury was convinced by his old teacher to give the "cornerstone speech."
+While visiting, Maury was convinced by his old teacher to deliver the "cornerstone speech."

-As a U.S. Navy officer, he was required to decline awards from foreign nations.
-Some were offered to Maury's wife, Ann Hull Herndon-Maury, who accepted them for her husband.
+As a U.S. Navy officer, he declined awards from foreign nations.
+Some were offered to Maury's wife, Ann Hull Herndon-Maury, who accepted them on her husband's behalf.
 Some have been placed at Virginia Military Institute or lent to the Smithsonian.
 He became a commodore (often a title of courtesy) in the Virginia Provisional Navy and a Commander in the Confederacy.